 - Consider being active with a partner.
 Studies have shown that people stick to their activity program and enjoy it more when they have a partner. n Make sure that you can carry on a conversation while you are doing any activity.
 If you cannot carry on a conversation, you are exercising too hard and need to slow down.

 People with congestive heart failure can live fulfilling lives.
 As part of the treatment for heart failure, your doctor might suggest ways that you can live a healthier life.
-For instance, eating low-fat and low-sodium foods is important

-for people with heart failure.
 Your doctor may recommend cardiac rehabilitation as part of your treatment plan.
 In

 cardiac rehabilitation, you work with a team of healthcare experts that helps you recover.